PrimaMateria/blog/primamateria-blog/content/20240821-playwright-nixos-webdev/index.md

 `npx playwright install` fails on NixOS.

-Playwright releases new versions frequently, and often by the time a pull request (PR) to update the version in Nixpkgs is merged, a newer Playwright version has already been released.
+Playwright releases new versions frequently, and often by the time a pull request to update the version in Nixpkgs is merged, a newer Playwright version has already been released.
 Sometimes, I also need specific older versions for certain projects.

 I needed a solution that allows me the flexibility to choose any Playwright version.
 However, I couldn't figure out how to override the Nixpkgs package to